s311354/line-bot/README.md

 Then, use it to create, update, and connect all your services at once, with automatic syncing of resources.

+<Note>.
+The free instance will spin down with inactivity, which can delay requests by 50 seconds or more.

 ### Step 3.
 Verify webhook URL ###

 Go to Messaging API tab for the channel you created in the Prepare a Messaging API channel section.
 Click Verify in Webhook URL to check that webhook is working.